kearch/kearch/README.md

 <div align="center"><img src="https://raw.githubusercontent.com/kearch/kearch/feature/improve-top-README/figure/sp-admin-from-req-status.png" width="500"/></div>

 #### 2.B Connect from a meta search engine to your specialist search engine
+In this case, you receive a **connection request** from a meta search engine.
+When a meta search engine send a connection request to your specialist search engine, it is displayed in this way.

 ## Appendix
 #### Appendix 1.
 How to deploy kearch to your kubernetes cluster